 This changed in June 2011 when a $250,000 matching grant was received from the Wagner Foundation of Lyons, Wis.
 The Wagners approached Mid-Continent with interest in supporting the restoration of a museum-owned locomotive.
 Neither the Saginaw Timber Co. #2 nor Western Coal & Coke #1 fit the bill.
 The presence of existing funds raised during the original “Help Steam Live” campaign and the allure of bringing Mid-Continent’s iconic locomotive back to operation led the foundation to name 1385 as their project of choice.
 With a significant infusion of cash in place and incentive for others to join in giving as well, repair work resumed shortly after.

 Since that time, significant progress has occurred on the project which is projected to cost nearly $2 million to complete.

 Western Coal & Coke #1 is currently disassembled inside Mid-Continent’s Engine House.
-Other than minor no cost or low-cost tasks performed by volunteers on occasion, the #1’s restoration is currently on hold as Mid-Continent’s fundraising efforts and volunteers focus on C&NW #1385 and Saginaw Timber Company #2.
-Updates from when the #1 project was active can still be viewed.
+Other than minor no cost or low-cost tasks performed by volunteers on occasion, the #1’s restoration is currently on hold as Mid-Continent’s fundraising efforts and volunteers focus on C&NW #1385.
+Updates from when the #1 project was more active can still be viewed.